-Karen Turano joined Connor, Kimmet & Hafenstein LLP in 2016 and assist clients with Ohio Workers’ Compensation claims.
-Prior to joining the firm, she worked with another law firm in the Columbus area for approximately 10 years and brought that experience with her.
+Karen Turano joined Connor, Kimmet & Hafenstein LLP in 2016 and became a Partner at the beginning of 2021.
+Prior to joining the firm, she worked with another law firm in the Columbus are for approximately 10 years and brought that experience with her.

 Karen concentrates her practice area on representing injured workers with matters involving the Ohio Bureau of Workers’ Compensation and appears at all levels of hearings before the Industrial Commission of Ohio.
 She has also practiced before the Ohio Police & Fire Pension Fund, the Ohio Public Employees Retirement System and the Ohio Court of Claims in Victims of Crime Compensation where she has assisted clients in obtaining benefits.
 In addition, Karen assists with litigation before the various Courts of Common Pleas throughout the State and has argued successfully before the Tenth District Court of Appeals of Ohio and fought for clients before the Ohio Supreme Court in Mandamus actions.

 Karen is married to a City of Columbus firefighter and has 4 young children.
 As a result of her husband being a firefighter, she has a detailed understanding of the daily encounters and struggles of firefighters.
 She takes distinct pride in representing firefighters in their battle for workers’ compensation benefits and claims for occupationally related cancer.